What is COVID-19 and how it could impact my move?

 The coronavirus (COVID-19) pandemic has changed the world as we know it.
 Traveling and moving across borders was not untouched by the virus.
 Perhaps you were one of those that needed to relocate during this pandemic and as a result, you may have a hundred and one questions.
 You might be wondering if moving services are still available?
 Can you hire moving equipment and more importantly what are additional protocols involved?

 - Relocating during the novice COVID-19 pandemic might be stressful but with some useful information, you can ensure your relocation goes smoothly

-- A man sitting in a mediation pose wearing a hazmat suit
+- A man wearing a hazmat suit, mask, and gloves.